BSkorn44/Plot-Clock/README.md

 # Plot-Clock
-detailed description on building a plot clock (in Progress)
+Instructions for building and calibrating 3D printed plot clock